Skip to content

 We define a library agnostic function:

-We can pass either pandas or Polars to func:
+We can pass any supported library such as Pandas, Polars, or PyArrow to func:

 s